Infrastructure-as-a-service (IaaS) refers to servers and storage that are hosted in the cloud.

 Infrastructure-as-a-service, or IaaS for short, is when a cloud computing vendor hosts the infrastructure on behalf of their customers.
 The vendor hosts the infrastructure in "the cloud" – in other words, in various data centers.
 Their customers access this cloud infrastructure over the Internet.
 They can use it to build and host web applications, store data, run business logic, or do anything else that could be done on traditional on-premise infrastructure, but often with more flexibility.

 The three main service models of cloud computing are:

-Platform-as-a-Service (PaaS) is the next layer up from IaaS in the cloud computing service model.
+Platform-as-a-service (PaaS) is the next layer in the cloud computing service model.
 It provides developers with a platform for building applications.
 Most PaaS offerings include development tools, middleware, operating systems, databases and database management, and infrastructure.
 A PaaS provider either manages the infrastructure themselves or purchases it as a service from an IaaS provider.

 Scalability: It is much easier to expand a business with IaaS as the foundation.
 Instead of purchasing, installing, and maintaining a new server every time the business needs to scale up, they can just add a new server on demand through the IaaS provider.
 This on-demand scalability is a major benefit of cloud computing across all cloud service models.

 Fewer resources dedicated to server maintenance: With IaaS, a company has essentially outsourced server purchasing, maintenance, and updating to the IaaS provider.
 This is typically cheaper and requires less time and labor from internal teams than they would need to host their own infrastructure.

 Faster time to market: Companies using IaaS can deploy and update applications much faster, since cloud providers can offer however much infrastructure they need as they need it.